junzis/the-1090mhz-riddle/velocity.rst

   0 -> UP
   1 -> Down

-The actual vertical rate ``Vr`` is the binary representation of the decimal value in **feet/minute** (ft/min).
+The actual vertical rate ``Vr`` is the value of bits 70-78, minus 1, and then multiplied by 64 in **feet/minute** (ft/min).
 In our example:

 ::

+  Vr-bits: 000001110 = 14
-  Vr: 000001110 => 14
+  Vr: (14 - 1) x 64 => 832 fpm
   S-Vr: 0 => Down / Descending

-So we see a descending aircraft at 14 ft/min rate of descend.
+So we see a descending aircraft at 832 ft/min rate of descend.

 The Vertical Rate Source (VrSrc) field determine whether if it is a measurement in barometric pressure altitude or geometric altitude: